ty-russ/office-choice-analysis/README.md

 ## Analysis and Methodology

-The analysis was performed using a binary logit model with the following R code:[binary logit analysis]("/b")
+The analysis was performed using a binary logit model with the following R code:[binary logistic model]("/binary_logistic_reg_OfficeStar.R")

 ```r
 mydata <- read.csv("OfficeChoice2.csv")